A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Fast Ion Solution

 \subsection{Comparison with Previous Results}

 Here we will provide a comparison of the deuterium and tritium distribution predicted by the VFP PINN with the results given in Ref. \cite{mcdevitt2014comparative}, which evaluated a nearly identical model of the fast ion distribution using a traditional numerical solver.
 Noting that Ref. \cite{mcdevitt2014comparative}, considered the limit of a steady state fast ion distribution, we will also modify the VFP PINN to evaluate the steady state fast ion distribution.
 This is done by removing the time derivative term in Eq. (\ref{eq:FIS1}), and removing time as an input into the VFP PINN.
-In addition, to provide a more complete description of Knudsen layer yield reduction, we have added the parameter $\Delta x$ to the inputs of the VFP PINN, which characterizes the density gradient between the hot and cold regions.
-Hence, the input parameters for the steady state VFP PINN is given by $\left( E, \xi, x, K^{hs}_n, n_1, \Delta x \right)$ [further model details are given in the fourth row of Table \ref{tab:Params}].
-The loss history for the steady state VFP PINNs is shown in Fig. \ref{fig:CPR0}.
-Here, the test loss for both the tritium and deuterium VFP PINNs decreases by nearly six orders of magnitude implying that the VFP PINNs were able to successfully train.
+The input parameters for the steady state VFP PINN are thus given by $\left( E, \xi, x, K^{hs}_n, n_1, \Delta x \right)$ [further model details are given in the fourth row of Table \ref{tab:Params}].
+The loss history for the steady state VFP PINNs are shown in Fig. \ref{fig:CPR0}.
+Here, the test loss for both the tritium and deuterium VFP PINNs decreases by nearly seven orders of magnitude implying that the VFP PINNs were able to successfully train.